-For additional information, see "Maintaining User/Resource and Message Databases" in "Databases" in the GroupWise 6.5 Administration Guide.
+For additional information, see:

+- "Maintaining User/Resource and Message Databases" in "Databases" in the "GroupWise 7 Administration Guide" - "Maintaining User/Resource and Message Databases" in "Databases" in the GroupWise 6.5 Administration Guide

 Troubleshooting the Script File

 The following troubleshooting information assumes that the Async gateway functioned properly until a script was implemented.
 You might be facing any of the problems listed below after its inclusion.